The Brokeback Cowboys of Ohio's Gay Rodeo

 The first gay rodeo was held back in 1976, a fundraiser in Reno, Nevada for muscular dystrophy sufferers.
 Idiosyncratic though it may be, the “queens and cowboys” mix worked out and the gay rodeo circuit grew rapidly in its early years.

 Now, almost 40 years later, gay rodeo is facing a new challenge: maintaining its ranks.
-In 2013 the number of local chapters in the International Gay Rodeo Association—the be all and end all of the gay rodeo—that had closed down in the International Gay Rodeo Association overtook the number of chapters that were still active, a first in the organization’s history.
+In 2013 the number of local chapters in the International Gay Rodeo Association – the be all and end all of the gay rodeo – that had closed down in the International Gay Rodeo Association overtook the number of chapters that were still active, a first in the organisation’s history.
 Three more chapters folded this year.
-There are now 23 local associations in the US and Canada, comprised of 3,350 members, but the tide isn’t in their favor.
+There are now 23 local associations in the US and Canada, comprised of 3,350 members, but the tide isn’t in their favour.
 Some participants suspect that it’s a result of the increased acceptance of LGBT people: the rodeo is no longer a necessary sanctuary for the rural gay community.
 Others blame it on the economy and the high cost of living the classic, rural lifestyle: buying and maintaining land, equipment, livestock, and not to mention trucking a 1,000-pound animal hundreds of miles across the country to participate in multiple-day rodeo events, often with little to no financial return.
 Either way, the community is struggling.

 Participants competing in the “wild drag race,” one of the gay rodeo’s “camp” events, try to drag a bucking steer across the arena while their teammate, in drag, tries to remain on top.